 Dakota Trail-Asphalt, Gravel-26.6 miles

-The 13-mile Hennepin County section of the trail begins at the lakefront in downtown Wayzata, an idyllic suburb of Minneapolis.
+The 13-mile Hennepin County section of the trail begins at the lakefront in downtown Wayzata, a suburb of Minneapolis.
 Lake views are never far away for much of the trail’s journey through Hennepin County.
-In fact, many of these communities were developed in the late 19th century as popular resort towns due to their stunning views of the clear water and convenient location along the expanding railroad lines.
+In fact, many of these communities were developed in the late 19th Century as popular resort towns due to their stunning views of the clear water and convenient location along the expanding railroad lines.
 These towns—which are now largely residential—include Orono, Minnetonka Beach, Spring Park and Mound.

 Luce Line Trail- Asphalt, Crushed Stone, Grass-72.9 miles

 The Luce Line Trail follows a former railroad grade and accommodates biking, hiking, horseback riding, mountain biking, snowmobiling and cross-country skiing.
 The rail-trail heads west from urban Minneapolis through Minnesota’s rural landscape, traveling through suburbs, wooded stretches, across wetlands, near lakes, through tall-grass prairie remnants and into the countryside.
 Wildlife encountered along the way include deer, foxes, minks, owls, pheasants and many species of duck and geese.

 Lake Minnetonka LRT Regional Trail- Crushed Stone,-15 miles